 Instead of adding to the nearly-new items bursting off the thrift store shelves, rescue one by redirecting it to a loved one.
-Purchasing second-hand items prevents more of earth’s resources from being transformed into stuff and reduces the volume of items entering the waste stream.
+Purchasing second-hand items prevents more of the earth’s resources from being transformed into stuff and reduces the volume of items entering the waste stream.

 6 | Give experiences.